bhatibi/dummys-guide-to-redux-and-thunk-react/README.md

 * For using Redux in React, the <Provider /> component wraps the entire application and passes the store down to all children.

+* `connect` is what allows us to connect a component to Redux's store.

+* We only need to import this action creator, as it handles dispatching the other actions.

+* After our component's class definition, we're going to map Redux's state and the dispatching of our action creator to props.

 ### Redux Thunk ###
 * Redux action creators don’t support asynchronous actions like fetching data.